 Palmar Wrist Pain

-Palmar wrist pain, or pain on the palm side of your wrist can be from several different problems from ganglion cysts to tendinitis to arthritis.
+Palmar wrist pain, or pain on the palm side of your wrist can be from several different problems from ganglion cysts, mucous cysts, a brachial plexus injury, to tendinitis to arthritis.
 Depending on the problem, treatment can be anything from rest to surgery.